Yes, Rush is a little under the weather today, but he will be back for full strength Open Line Friday tomorrow.

 It doesn't have a flood barrier.

-The New York New Jersey coast doesn't have a flood barrier, because no one can build anything here.
+The New York, New Jersey coast doesn't have a flood barrier because no one can build anything here.

 All we do is increase paperwork and bureaucracy.

-So you can't look uh Obama goes around saying, Oh, well, only government can build the Golden Gate Bridge and the Hoover Dam.
+Obama goes around saying, oh, well, only government can build the Golden Gate Bridge and the Hoover Dam.

 He doesn't build any bridges or dams.

-So uh Hurricane Superstorm Sandy, which wasn't that super, put all this water into the New York subway because they didn't have a flood barrier.
+So Hurricane Superstorm Sandy, which wasn't that super, put all this water into the New York subway because they didn't have a flood barrier.

-London has the Thames barrier, the Netherlands has a big flood barrier.
+The Netherlands has a big flood barrier.

-So uh they discover some rare kind of buttercup somewhere along the New Jersey shore, which would mean that you'd have to have uh decades of approval meetings before any uh flood barrier could be built in.
+St. Petersburg in Russia has a fabulous flood barrier, but nothing gets built here because it's got a, because the environmentalists have put in a 47-year zoning process, so they discover some rare kind of buttercup somewhere along the New Jersey shore, which would mean that you'd have to have decades of approval meetings before any flood barrier could be built in.

-Every time you look at the weekend uh news on Mon first thing on Monday morning in the Chicago Tribune, you can read about all the people who've lowered their carbon footprint to zero in those environmentally responsible cities.
+Every time you look at the weekend news on first thing on Monday morning in the Chicago Tribune, you can read about all the people who've lowered their carbon footprint to zero in those environmentally responsible cities.

 That's what climate change is.

-On a totally unrelated topic, uh it turns out that whole milk is good for you after all.
+On a totally unrelated topic, it turns out that whole milk is good for you after all.

 It turns out, just like my book, that the science behind the initial recommendation was flawed and known to be so at the time.